Environmental Protection Agency (EPA).

 States and tribes may use section 128(a) funds for site-specific activities that improve state or tribal capacity but the amount recipients may request for site-specific assessments and cleanups may not exceed 50% of the total amount of funding.

-In order to exceed the 50% site-specific funding limit, a state or tribe must submit a waiver request.
-The total amount of the site-specific request may not exceed the recipient's total funding level for the previous year.
+In order to exceed the 50% site-specific funding amount a state or tribe must submit a waiver request.
+In order for EPA to consider a waiver, the total amount of the site-specific request may not exceed the recipient's total funding level for the previous year.
 The funding request must include a brief justification describing the reason(s) for spending more than 50% of an annual allocation on site-specific activities.
 An applicant, when requesting a waiver, must include the following information in the written justification:

 - Total amount requested for site-specific activities;